Be in the Know

 When it comes to gaining credibility in the eyes of future clients, credentials in the form of qualifications are not the most important quality you need.

-You are one of thousands of personal trainers out there, all with a long list of qualifications and all of whom should be on the Register of Exercise Professionals.
-Both of these things are essential but neither of these steps will necessarily help you to get clients.
-Ask yourself how people are going to choose you over the next personal trainer?
+You are one of thousands of personal trainers out there, all with a long list of qualifications.
+These things are essential, won’t necessarily help you to get clients.
+Ask yourself – how are people are going to choose you over the next personal trainer?